- Education and Science»

 - I used a simple mental formula to write papers: Establish key points, use only one direct quote about technical information (make sure you cite it), Tell what you are going to say at the beginning, and tell what you said at the end.
 If your word count is low dig deeper, find out details and exploit them!

 - Last tip: if you can’t find something to post about in a class for participation , find a classmate’s post and reply to them taking the opposite view point, defend it even if you do not believe in that point of view.
-It makes the class more interesting and you will never forget the topic.
+Debates make the class more interesting and you will never forget the topic.

 My online degree was completed while working 45 hours a week and raising kids.
 I did this by staying up late.
 Homework was completed between 8pm- midnight every night after the kids were in bed.
 If it was slow at work, I would read at work or post in my class (this was cleared through my employer).